Search This Blog

 Decemystery (2023) 11: The Creature at the Cabin Door

 Oh, hey there.
 Welcome back to my blog; please make yourself comfortable near the campfire.
 Help yourself to some marshmallows, too.
 I don’t like them, to be quite honest; I never have.
-But I bought them because it’s what people do when camping—I think.
+But I bought them because that’s what people do when camping, I think.
 Truthfully, I have never gone camping.

 Anyway, enough with the silly roleplaying.
 I needed something to kickstart this write-up since, even though this is the thirty-ninth Decemystery I’m doing, introductions have gotten no easier.
 In fact, ever since I returned to writing at the start of the year, I’d dare say they’ve only gotten harder.